certtools/intelmq/docs/User-Guide.md

 More examples can be found at `intelmq/etc/pipeline.conf` directory in IntelMQ repository.

-### AMQP
+### AMQP (Beta)

 Starting with IntelMQ 1.2 the AMQP protocol is supported as message queue.
 To use it, install a broker, for example RabbitMQ.
 The configuration and the differences are outlined here.
 Keep in mind that it is slower, but has better monitoring capabilities and is more stable.
+The AMQP support is considered beta, so small problems might occur.
+So far, only RabbitMQ as broker has been tested.

-You can change the broker for single bots (set the parameters in the runtime configuration per bot) or for the whole botnet (in defafults configuration).
+You can change the broker for single bots (set the parameters in the runtime configuration per bot) or for the whole botnet (in defaults configuration).

-of course you need to set the parameter `source_pipeline_broker`/`destination_pipeline_broker` to `amqp`.
-There are more parameters:
+You need to set the parameter `source_pipeline_broker`/`destination_pipeline_broker` to `amqp`.
+There are more parameters available:

+* `destination_pipeline_broker`: `"amqp"`
 * `destination_pipeline_host` (default: `'127.0.0.1'`)
 * `destination_pipeline_port` (default: 5672)
 * `destination_pipeline_username`